EarthObservation/RVT_py/docs/moduledefault.rst

-Default module
+Default values
 ==============

 For beginner python users we suggest using ``rvt.default`` instead of ``rvt.vis`` to calculate and store visualizations.

-As mentioned before, ``rvt.default`` module contains functions to read and save rasters.
+The ``rvt.default`` module contains functions to read and save rasters.
 This module was initially developed for GUI backend use.
 The default module also contains the class ``DefaultValues()`` where we can store our visualization functions parameters.
 We can then call the methods of this class for saving and computing visualizations with those parameters (these methods use ``rvt.vis`` for computing visualizations).

 For example, to calculate and get or save a hillshade with the default module, first import the module and create a ``DefaultValues()`` class instance.
 Then we can change the default parameters for a hillshade (they are attributes of ``DefaultValues()``, their name starts with ``hs_``).
 After that, call the method to get the hillshade array or to save hillshade to GeoTIFF.
 See example below: